 The vision for Silver Wattle Quaker Centre is to:

-- Have an atmosphere of prayer, simplicity and gratitude before God.
+- Demonstrate prayer, simplicity and gratitude before God

 - Embody Quaker practice in all its aspects and activities

 - Welcome the spiritual presence in all who come to Silver Wattle